County hut

 Provisions on Site

-Four billies, a large and small frypan, two wash basins, two aluminium buckets, a hand brush and shovel, a broom, a shovel and spare handle, a slasher (blunt) and spare handle, an axe and spare handle, an NZFS vintage first aid cabinet, a crow bar, a food bin, and the leftover paint in buckets.
+Four billies, a large and small frypan, two wash basins, two aluminium buckets, a hand brush and shovel, a broom, a shovel and spare handle, a slasher (blunt) and spare handle, an axe and spare handle, an NZFS legacy first aid cabinet, a crowbar, a food bin, and the leftover paint in buckets.
 Geoff has left a bunch of tools for ongoing general maintenance and there are two wooden roof ladders under the Hut and an aluminium ladder in the loft space.